DecoratedWings/EIPs/EIPS/eip-draft_nft-alt-text-proposal.md

 It is worth noting that this potential vulnerability isn't limited to alternative text but extends to any text data sourced from metadata.

+## Note on Audio Content

+While this EIP centers on alternative text for static images, the significance of captions for video or music-based NFTs should not be overlooked.
+It's crucial to adhere to captioning best practices for such content.
+When applicable, captions should be embedded directly within the video or music content, separate from the metadata.
+Refer to WCAG for comprehensive guidelines and resources on proper captioning.

 ## Copyright